The Hon. William E. Brown, C.S.B., of Los Angeles, California

 We are accustomed to hear the declaration of many that we are living in a wonderful age; and so we are, but the chief thing that makes this a wonderful age is the discovery of Christian Science.
 Enumerate, if you will, all the great inventions of the age, carefully tabulate all that the material sciences have achieved.
-Important as they are, and not to be belittled in any way in comparison with Mrs. Eddy's discovery which impacts the ability to overcome sin, disease, and death they, indeed, sink into insignificance,
+Important as they are, and not to be belittled in any way in comparison with Mrs. Eddy's discovery which imparts the ability to overcome sin, disease, and death they, indeed, sink into insignificance.

 Mrs. Eddy has provided the way in this age not only for individual redemption, but world salvation as well.
 She calls the attention of the world to the two simple commandments emphasized by Christ Jesus; two rules, which, if practiced, will inaugurate the kingdom of heaven on earth.
 You will recall that a lawyer questioned the Master as to the greatest of the Commandments, and you will remember that masterly summing up of all law and procedure in the following immortal words: "Thou shall love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
-And the second is like unto it.
-Thou shalt love thy neighbor as thyself.
+And the second is like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets."
 How simple and how efficacious!
 Yet up to this age they have fallen on deaf ears.

 If these two fundamental rules were understood and practiced there would be no need of the multiplicity of human schemes — world courts and diplomatic parleys — to bring about universal peace.